-The sensory-motor system from cellular microcircuits to large-scale networks
+The Neural Bases of Action – from cellular microcircuits to large-scale networks and modelling.

 Course Directors: Egidio D’Angelo, Claudia Gandini Wheeler-Kingshott & Sten Grillner